Palm Oil Dashboard

 Policies for Sustainable Palm Oil Procurement

-Kao ensures suppliers and Kao’s entire supply chain through its suppliers to comply with the above policies thoroughly, prioritizes purchasing from those suppliers who implements them and conducts due diligence.
-When finding non-compliant suppliers, Kao requests them to make improvements, confirm improvement status, and retain the option to terminate its business contracts with them in accordance with its corporate protocols.
+We ensure suppliers and our entire supply chain through its suppliers to comply with the above policies thoroughly, prioritize purchasing from those suppliers who implements them and conducts due diligence.
+When finding non-compliant suppliers, we request them to make improvements, confirm improvement status, and retain the option to terminate its business contracts with them in accordance with its corporate protocols.

-To begin with its dialogues with local oil palm smallholders, cooperating with oil suppliers by means of traceability information and satellite monitoring, Kao is strengthening its activities in these areas to address key challenges in improving sustainability.
-Kao will also update external stakeholders such as NGOs, and further encourage improvements through dialogues with them.
+To begin with its dialogues with local oil palm smallholders, cooperating with oil suppliers by means of traceability information and satellite monitoring, we are strengthening its activities in these areas to address key challenges in improving sustainability.
+We will also update external stakeholders such as NGOs, and further encourage improvements through dialogues with them.

 Mid- to Long-Term Plan to Address Challenges in Sustainable Palm Oil Procurement Supply Chains